zwiebert/tronferno-mcu-bin/README.md

 #### MQTT Topics you can subscribe to:

-* MCU-config data will be posted at MQTT topic tfmcu/config_out in JSON format
+* tfmcu/config_out -  MCU-config data in JSON format

-* Timer/automatic data will be postet at MQTT topic tfmcu/timer_out in JSON format
+* tfmcu/timer_out - Timer/automatic data  in JSON format